kusamahubteam/kusamahubteam/README.md

 ![](https://github.com/KusamaHub/KusamaHub/blob/9b26c430f2c8b59f4e84012a4288839b17a25749/images/readme/ProjectCard.png)<br /><br />

 ## 3. Creator Card and Creator Page
-Like Projects, we generate pages for all projects Creators.
-It’s have similes design like Project Page, but contains information about Creator - projects, social media, news and etc. When Creator connects his wallet, he already can edit information on his page, like name, social media, highlights and etc. Every Creator can verify his profile which gives more trust in community.
+Like Projects, we generate pages for all Creators.
+It has same design like Project Page, but contains information about Creator - projects, social media, news and etc. When Creator connects his wallet, he already can edit information on his page, like name, social media, highlights and etc. Every Creator can verify his profile which gives more trust in community.
 Every